Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Algebraic preliminaries

 \begin{theorem}[Duality between Connes-Kreimer and Grossman-Larson] The pairing \eqref{eq:dual} is a non-degenerate pairing of graded Hopf bialgebras, and the following diagram

-in which \(\langle \argument, \argument \rangle|_{\cP, \cQ}\) denotes the canonical extension to the tensor algebras of the restriction of \eqref{eq:dual} to \(\cP(V^*) \otimes \cQ(V)\), commutes. \end{theorem} Note that an application of \Cref{prop:functor} shows how this diagram is functorial in pairs of maps \(\psi \colon W \to V\), \(\varphi \colon V \to W\) (the maps going in opposite directions because of contravariance of the dualisation functor); from now on we omit \(V\) and \(V^*\) from the notation whenever possible, with the understanding that \(\cP\) and \(\cQ\) are to be evaluated on dual vector spaces, with functoriality intended in the above sense.
+in which \(\langle \argument, \argument \rangle_{\cP, \cQ}\) denotes the canonical extension to the tensor algebras of the restriction of \eqref{eq:dual} to \(\cP(V^*) \otimes \cQ(V)\), commutes. \end{theorem} Here non-degeneracy refers to non-degeneracy at each level of the grading by weight.
+Note that an application of \Cref{prop:functor} shows how this diagram is functorial in pairs of maps \(\psi \colon W \to V\), \(\varphi \colon V \to W\) (the maps going in opposite directions because of contravariance of the dualisation functor); from now on we omit \(V\) and \(V^*\) from the notation whenever possible, with the understanding that \(\cP\) and \(\cQ\) are to be evaluated on dual vector spaces, with functoriality intended in the above sense.

 We now consider computations in coordinates.
 Let \(B\) be a basis of \(V\) and \(B^*\) be its dual basis, and we identify \(\scrf \in \scrH(B)\) with its dual basis element in \(\scrH(B^*)\).
 For \(x \in \hgl\), \(y \in \hck\) and \(\scrf \in \scrH(B)\), \(\scrg \in \scrH(B^*)\) we denote \(x^{\scrg} \coloneqq \langle \scrg, x \rangle\) and \(y_\scrf \coloneqq \langle y, \scrf \rangle\).
 Given an undecorated forest \(\scrg \in \scrH\) we denote \(\ell_B(\scrf)\) the set of labellings of \(\scrf\) with elements of \(B\), i.e.\ its elements are maps \(l \colon \{\scrf\} \to B\) and \(\scrf_l \in \scrH(B)\) is the forest so labelled.
 In the unlabelled case, it follows directly from the definition of the pairing that